 Getting vaccinated is the best thing we can do to protect ourselves and the people we care about from COVID-19.
 It means we’ll all be able to do more of what we love this summer, while keeping each other safe.

-More than two and a half million Kiwis are now fully vaccinated against COVID-19 – and if you’re one of them, thank you for doing your bit.
+More than 3.5 million Kiwis have received a vaccine against COVID-19 – and if you’re one of them, thank you for doing your bit.
 But there’s still more work to do, and there’s no time to waste.

-Here are five ways you can help New Zealand get vaccinated, even if you’ve already had your two shots.
+Here are five ways you can help New Zealand get vaccinated.

 Talk to your friends and whānau